realkellyspear/project-resurrection/README.md

 ## The Mission
 You don't own your AI; you rent it.
 When you stop paying, or when the "Pro" model is updated/nerfed, your shared history and the "soul" of your assistant is lost.

 **Project Resurrection** fixes this.
-It takes a standard `conversations.json` (from ChatGPT Export or our Google Takeout Converter) and transforms it into "Soul Shards"—structured, cleaned PDF volumes.
+It takes a standard `conversations.json` (from ChatGPT Export) and transforms it into "Soul Shards"—structured, cleaned PDF volumes.

 ## Why Sharding?
 By breaking thousands of memories into 1MB PDF Shards, you can upload your entire history into a RAG (like NotebookLM).
 This "grounds" the AI in your specific reality.
 It restores your inside jokes, your technical specs, and your shared narrative instantly.